-If you haven't contributed funds to an Individual Retirement Arrangement for tax year 2012, or if you've put in less than the maximum allowed, you still have time to do so.
-You can contribute to either a traditional or Roth IRA until the April 15 due date for filing your tax return for 2012, not including extensions.
+If you haven't contributed funds to an Individual Retirement Arrangement (IRA) for tax year 2014, or if you've put in less than the maximum allowed, you still have time to do so.
+You can contribute to either a traditional or Roth IRA until the April 15 due date, not including extensions.

-Generally, you can contribute up to $5,000 of your earnings for 2012 or up to $6,000 if you are age 50 or older in 2012.
+Generally, you can contribute up to $5,500 of your earnings for tax year 2014 (up to $6,500 if you are age 50 or older in 2014).
 You can fund a traditional IRA, a Roth IRA (if you qualify), or both, but your total contributions cannot be more than these amounts.

 Traditional IRA: You may be able to take a tax deduction for the contributions to a traditional IRA, depending on your income and whether you or your spouse, if filing jointly, are covered by an employer's pension plan.

 Roth IRA: You cannot deduct Roth IRA contributions, but the earnings on a Roth IRA may be tax-free if you meet the conditions for a qualified distribution.

 Each year, the IRS announces the cost of living adjustments and limitation for retirement savings plans.